Odete Santos: Acting

-Santos is an amateur actress and has appeared in the theatre as well as on television.
+Santos was an amateur actress and appeared in the theatre as well as on television.
 She started amateur dramatics at the Teatro Amador de Setúbal.
 With TAS (Teatro de Animação de Setúbal), she performed in Who's Afraid of Virginia Woolf? by Edward Albee, despite being a parliamentarian at the time.
 She also appeared in plays by the Portuguese playwright Gil Vicente and by Molière.
 The plays were performed in Setúbal, while at the Teatro Maria Vitória in Lisbon she performed multiple characters in plays broadcast on television.